 In 1999, the largest group of plaintiffs received a ruling from the Athens Court of First Instance that their termination was invalid and that salaries in arrears amounting to approximately \$10,069 (6,846 euros) plus interest were due to the former employees.
 This decision was appealed to the Athens Court of Appeal, which allowed the appeal in 2001 and annulled the above-mentioned decision of the Athens Court of First Instance.
 The said group of former employees filed an appeal with the Supreme Court of Greece, which was heard on May 29, 2007.
 The Supreme Court of Greece allowed the appeal and sent the matter back to the Athens Court of Appeal for the consideration of the quantum of awardable salaries in arrears.

 On June 3, 2008, the Athens Court of Appeal rejected NAPC's appeal and reinstated the award of the Athens Court of First Instance, which decision was further appealed to the Supreme Court of Greece.
 The matter was heard on April 20, 2010 and a decision rejecting such appeal was rendered in June 2010.
 As a result of Denison's participation in the consortium that was named in the lawsuit, the Company was served with three separate payment orders, one on March 24, 2015 and two others on December 29, 2015.
 The Company was also served with an enforcement order on November 23, 2015.

 Provisional orders granting a temporary suspension of any enforcement proceedings have been granted in respect of all of these orders on the basis they were improperly issued and are barred from a statute of limitations perspective.
 Hearings in respect of each of the orders have been held, and in each case, decisions were rendered accepting the Company's position.
 All of these decisions were appealed, but the favorable judgments have all been confirmed in the Company's favor.
-The plaintiffs have filed petitions for cassation (a form of appeal in Greece) against three of the appeal judgments, and will have

-30 days to file a petition for cassation following the service of the remaining judgment in respect of the enforcement order once it has been certified.
+The plaintiffs have filed petitions for cassation (a form of appeal in Greece) against three of the appeal judgments, and the deadline for the plaintiffs to file a petition for cassation in respect of the suspension of the November 23, 2015 enforcement order has now lapsed.
 No hearings have been scheduled for the three pending cassation petitions.

-NAPC is also the subject of a claim for approximately \$3,238 (2,201 euros) plus associated penalties and interest from the Greek social security agency for social security obligations associated with the salaries in arrears that are the subject of the above-mentioned decision.
+NAPC is also the subject of a claim for approximately \$3,180 (2,201 euros) plus associated penalties and interest from the Greek social security agency for social security obligations associated with the salaries in arrears that are the subject of the above-mentioned decision.
 That claim was upheld by judgment No. 99/2021 of the Administrative Court of Appeal in Komotini and a petition for cassation has been filed by NAPC partially challenging the aforementioned judgment and its quantum.

-The maximum aggregate interest and penalties payable under the claims noted above, as well as three other immaterial claims against NAPC totaling \$850 (578 euros), amounted to \$31,442 (21,378 euros) as at March 31, 2023.
+The maximum aggregate interest and penalties payable under the claims noted above, as well as three other immaterial claims against NAPC totaling \$835 (578 euros), amounted to \$31,231 (21,621 euros) as at June 30, 2023.